 My main areas of expertise involve trauma, autism spectrum and other neurological syndromes, and multicultural work.
 Trans-racial adoption is of great interest to me and I work with many families who have adopted children, both domestically and internationally, who have been severely abused and/or trafficked pre-adoption.
 I use many different means of working with severely traumatized youth and adults.
 A good portion of my practice is working with people with severe and persistent dissociative disorders.
 I also work with people who have single incident trauma.

 I have been involved with developing mental health programming in small culturally specific agencies and have been able to impact the development of both clinical and training models in those places.
 I have been blessed to be involved with the development of the Doctoral program in counseling psychology at Saint Mary’s University of Minnesota.
-My colleagues and I feel very strongly about teaching students within a mentorship model and have worked hard to develop a training program that is relationally grounded, culturally oriented and academically rigorous.
 I have had the opportunity to consult and train professionals in the United States and abroad.

 I want my students and clients to grow into being completely and truly who they are meant to be in the world.
 My agenda for students and clients is one of love and conviction.
 I absolutely believe that each and every one of us has a purpose here in this world.
 I believe that the highest good is to Love and honor and protect others, particularly children and those who cannot protect themselves.
 I have learned over a long period of time that there is no such thing as self-sufficiency.
 We are all intensely and intrinsically dependent on one another.